 And most importantly, you'll learn the mindset shifts on your role as a parent, and how nailing that down is crucial to building a lasting, strong relationship with your child.

 And it starts now—in childhood.
 This is, after all, the "practice" stage where the stakes aren't too high to learn these lessons.
-The power struggles you're going through now, no matter how challenging, can be the perfect place to discover valuable skills your child can learn.
+The power struggles you're going through now, no matter how challenging, is the perfect opportunity to teach these valuable skills your child should learn.